sallich/recipeservice/README.md

 ### GET /alluser
 Returns all users
 ### POST /user/new
-Receives a user as a JSON object
+Receives a user as a JSON object and registers a user
 ### DELETE /user/{id}
 Deletes a user with a specified id.